jynnie/soullocke/README.md

 Future features include password lock.
 Please leave feature requests as an [issue](https://github.com/jynnie/soullocke/issues).

-### Open Questions
+### FAQ

-- Should we save changes automatically or require a manual button press?
+- Are changes saved automatically?
-  - Automatically for now
+  - Yes!
+Changes are saved in real time, so you don't have to worry about losing your progress.
+Everyone at the link will see the same changes and can edit in real-time.
 - Does this track Pokémon levels and moves?
-  - No, decided against adding fine-grain tracking of these details for now
+  - No, decided against adding fine-grain tracking of these details.
+We're designed for simplicity.
+If you want that level of detail, we reccommend using a different tracker.

 ## 🔨 Development